kasterma/drlnd-collab-compet/README.md

 All the code other than the driver `train.py` and ad hoc plot code `evaluate.py` is in the collabcompet directory.
 The logging configuration is in `logging.yaml` and the training and network configuration is in `config.yaml`.

+# Notes

+1. importing config into alembic env makes other class misbehave
+2. logging level sqlalchemy not read; qualname in logging.yaml not working
+3. git diff stash@{0}
+4. expand use of config.py to all modules